-The Curious Carolinian is a new web series that answers the questions and quirks of living in North Carolina.
-Is there something you’ve always wondered about our state?
-Submit your question at the bottom of this page.
+The Curious Carolinian is a web series that answers the questions and quirks of living in North Carolina.

 Do you wish getting something named in your honor were as easy as doing a whole lot of nothing?
 Well then, you should look to the men who spent their days kicking back on the porch of the general store of this Mitchell County town as an example.
 How glorious it is to loaf, indeed.

 The renaming process for this Davidson County town with a friendly moniker was fueled by a disagreement — imagine that.
 No one could agree on a name for the new railroad depot.
 There are two possibilities as to how exactly the town became Welcome: Either decision makers were impressed by the welcome sign above the community store’s door, or one man declared, “Everybody’s welcome here,” during the debate.

 Early hunters established a camp in this Watauga County town, where they would salt — surprise! — meat and keep hides.